le-p0pug-labs/birdfeeder/README.md

 - https://github.com/mtalimanchuk/file-squire-bot

 It makes file transferring over Internet easier by giving you a tool to share a local directory through the Ngrok network.
 It lists the given directory, creates a local web server with Flask, make this server sharing the listed files and creates an Ngrok tunnel to the port used by the Flask server.

-In other words, exposing them on the Internet.
+In other words, parrot-feeder temporarily exposes your files for downloading on the Internet.
+Once you stop parrot-feeder, your files stop being shared over Ngrok.

 It also exposes an HTML page under the `/api/upload` path with a form for uploading files to the remote machine.